sciZer0/7/v/README.md

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously:

-* as Validator, and
+* as a Validator, and
-* as Developer.
+* as a Developer.

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).